Selah (song): Composition and lyrics

 Musically, "Selah" is a hip hop and gospel track.
 Instrumentation for the song consists primarily of military drums, which have been noted for conveying attitude.
 The chord progression of it was compared to that of the track "Gerudo Valley", from the soundtrack of video game The Legend of Zelda: Ocarina of Time (1998).
 The song features samples of a gospel rendition of the New Jerusalem Choir's "Revelations 19:1", as performed by the Sunday Service Choir.
 Prior to the song's chorus, organ chords are featured alongside West rapping.
 The chorus includes repeated "hallelujah" chants from the Sunday Service Choir, which are sampled from the rendition.
 Percussion and sound effects of metal scraping accompany the chorus, while the octave of the vocals rises.
 The group being sampled adds gospel vocals to the chorus and as it continues, the instrumentation is silenced.
 A capella singing from the Sunday Service Choir follows, while the chorus ends with the line "He is wonderful" from the group.
 After the chorus, West raps in time with the drums coming in.

 The lyrics of the song are used by West to assert his faith in Christianity, with it including verses of the Bible being referenced by him.
-The song opens with West using his faith to boast, "God is king, we the soldiers," which alludes to West's past and how he has evolved over time.
+The song opens with West using his faith to boast, "God is king, we the soldiers", which alludes to his past and how he has evolved over time.
 Comparing himself to Noah before the story of the Genesis flood took place, West mentions that he is being judged.
 West delivers Christian rapping, including him using the lyrics: "Everybody wanted Yandhi/Then Jesus Christ did the laundry."
 The lyrics indicate that West scrapped Yandhi due to his religious beliefs after going through a new birth experience, since he vowed to no longer create secular music, providing fans with meaning of the album being shelved.
 West uses certain lyrics to reference John 8:33 and John 8:36.
 For the conclusion of the song, crys of "Woo" are heard.